TathergangBrathering/Alphabetazation/draft/i-fixed-the-build-and-i-liked-it.md

 (Swen)
 They were confused the build is green
-They wondered who could it have been a] They scanned every alert inside the logs a] But it seems like an inside job b] So much is wrong in the way they write b] Their code is loose and mine is tight
+They wondered who could it have been
+They scanned every alert inside the logs
+But it seems like an inside job
 I feel like a super hero with a secret identity
 I code at night to keep up the fight
 Against all your committed crimes